 Comment on each other’s answer, and ask deeper questions when needed.

-From our experience, giving each other feedback has helped us to use these relationship questions to build intimacy in our marriage.
+From our experience, giving each other feedback has helped us to use these conversation starters for couples to build intimacy in our marriage.

 5. Be truthful.